yalmip/yalmip.github.io/_posts/2017-06-27-longshort.md

 ### median

-An alternative to the [sort](/command/sort) operator, but effectively the same thing both mathematically and in implementation in YALMIP is to say that the [median](/command/median) is non-negative
+An alternative to the [sort](/command/sort) operator, but effectively the same thing both mathematically and by implementation in YALMIP, is to say that the [median](/command/median) is non-negative

 ````matlab
 Model = [median(x) >= 0,  -1 <= x <= 1];